Sexual awareness is about acknowledging just how big your sexuality is — including its innate connection to your reproductive and overall health.

-Sexual respect involves things like a respectful approach to consent and the acknowledgement that no sexual act moves forward without it.
+Sexual respect involves things like a respectful approach to consent and the acknowledgment that no sexual act moves forward without it.

-20 million: The number of new cases of STDs each year, increasingly among middle-aged and older adults, according to the CDC.
+20 million: The number of new cases of STIs each year, increasingly among middle-aged and older adults, according to the CDC.

 Just like you eat healthy, go to the gym, take your vitamins and wear a seatbelt, so too should you protect your sexual health.